openstack-archive/senlin/doc/source/tutorial/basics.rst

 Creating a Node
 ---------------

-Another way to manage cluster node membership is to create a standalone code then add it to a cluster.
+Another way to manage cluster node membership is to create a standalone node then add it to a cluster.
 To create a node using a given profile:

 .. code-block:: console